 On behalf of our joint venture partners (Total E&P UK, Egdon Resources, Dart Energy and eCorp) we are currently appraising the potential of the gas resources from natural gas within Nottinghamshire .
-We were awarded the exploration rights for two blocks in northern Nottinghamshire known as PEDL139 and PEDL140 (Petroleum Exploration and Development Licence(s) from the Department of Energy and Climate Change.
+We were awarded the exploration rights for two blocks in northern Nottinghamshire known as PEDL139 and PEDL140 (Petroleum Exploration and Development Licence(s) from the Department for Business, Energy and Industrial Strategy.
 Within this area we have carried out a ground-based seismic investigation and following appraisal of this data we have identified a site at Springs Road in the Parish of Misson.

 Why North Nottinghamshire?

 There are potentially extensive gas resources beneath much of the North Nottinghamshire coalfield.
 Our exploratory activities on PEDLs 139 and 140 will tell us more about what, precisely, lies beneath the area and what potential it may have for commercial production.

 Seismic data acquisition is the process of gathering information about the composition of the earth below the surface.
 This data is acquired through the use of machines that create and then listen for vibrations.
 Once gathered, the data can be used to create an image of the various layers of rocks and minerals underground.

 The data we gathered has told us that the underlying geology is likely to contain hydrocarbons and at a considerable scale.

 What is IGas looking to find?

 We are looking to assess the potential resources beneath the ground at PEDL 139/140.
 All the current studies suggest that the East Midlands is promising in terms of finding natural gas, either in coal measures, i.e. coal bed methane (CBM) and/or in gas associated with the deeper underlying shale formations.

 When and how does an exploratory site become a site that produces gas?

 There are three main stages with the development of a site for natural gas extraction: